Indigenous Employment Service Agencies in B.C.

 What is the ISET program?

-There are currently 14 ISETS agreement holders in B.C., with regional service areas, to help Indigenous people prepare for, find and keep high-demand jobs now and in the long term.
+There are currently 14 ISET agreement holders in B.C., with regional service areas, to help Indigenous people prepare for, find and keep high-demand jobs now and in the long term.
 All Indigenous people, regardless of status, affiliation or location, may access ISET programs and services.
 These include job-finding skills and training, programs for youth, access to child care, and programs for urban Indigenous people and those with disabilities.

 ISET agreement holders design and deliver employment programs and services best suited to the unique needs of their clients.
 ISET focuses on three priorities: